fl0rma/pixelcraft/README.md

 # Pixelcraft
 ## Color Pattern Processing Web App

 This is a web application built with Flask for processing images into color patterns.
-The application allows users to upload an image, choose a desired pattern type, and specify the number of colors to be used in the pattern.
+The application allows users to upload an image, choose a desired pattern type, and specify the number of pieces/stitches to be used in the pattern.
 The processed image is displayed along with a color legend.

 ## Prerequisites
 Create a virtual environment using Python version 3.8.
-This will allow you to manage dependencies and isolate your project.
+This will allow to manage dependencies and isolate the project.

 Before running the application, ensure you have the following libraries installed within your virtual environment: